BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 This statement seems reasonable but I will problematize it later.
 Bogner points out that a liberal democratic society requires conflicts grounded in dissent.
 However, dissent is only possible if there is at least a shared foundation and also an alternative to think about.
-Overall, I think Bogner essay aligns closely with the constructivists viewpoint shared by e.g. Luhmann even if he criticizes the theory for attacking the idea of an objective truth..
+Overall, I think Bogner's essay aligns closely with the constructivists viewpoint shared by e.g. Luhmann even if he criticizes the theory for attacking the idea of an objective truth.
 For example, he argues in a Luhmannian manner about the root problem of conspiracy theories, or what many call the *post-truth society*, pointing out the crossing of boundaries between two interdependent but operationally closed systems:
 **science** and **politics**.